- Group for Technical Assistance

 Cutting standing forest to increase the cultivation land area has caused soil erosion, resulting in reduced yields and land losses by landslides.

-Climate change & its impact on women
+Climate change and its Impact on Women

 As mentioned earlier, men leaving their families to work aboard has put women into difficult and even dangerous situations.
 With lack of economic resources and limited access due to their status, their living conditions decline and worsen in time of disasters, as loss of livelihoods results in increased poverty.